 Other than that, as mentioned before, you can use the customer facing display as a promotion display board.
 Retailers can be creative in this aspect, such as creating appealing advertisements that greatly attract the attention of customers.
 Some examples of promotional content are upselling, loyalty programs and seasonal offers.

 Most customer-facing displays are extremely customizable, so you can change the appearance and feel to match your company’s identity.
-You can customize anything from the text size and colors to the logo and promotional graphics on your POS display to ensure it matches your business image.
+You can customize anything from the text size and colors to your POS display’s logo and promotional graphics to ensure it matches your business image.

 Have the system tested before using

 After deciding on the hardware and content for your customer-facing display, it is important to test your system before using it.
 This includes checking if the information on the staff’s screen and the second screen is correctly synced.
 If there is anything that does not work well, we would advise contacting the POS provider.
 For example, ConnectPOS offers 24/7 customer support with professional teams who are willing to help customers whenever there is a problem with the system.

 In addition, it is also crucial to test and train your employees’ knowledge about this technology.
 This makes sure that they can operate the system as smoothly as possible and quickly handle the situation if there is any problem occurring.